 Top 6 Universities in Canada and How to Apply

-Known for its world-class education system, it's no surprise that Canada attracts thousands of international students each year.
-If furthering your studies abroad is on your list of things to do, you'll be happy to find that the Great White North has some great options.
-With a wide range of study programs for every degree level, the country is home to quite a few of the world's most prestigious higher learning institutions.
+Known for its world-class education system, it is no surprise that Canada attracts thousands of students from across the globe each year.
+If furthering your studies abroad is on your list of things to do, you'll be happy to find that the Great White North has some amazing options.
+The country is home to some of the world's most prestigious higher learning institutions with a wide range of study programs for every degree level.
 This article explores top universities in Canada and how to apply.

 Designated Learning Institutions (DLIs)

 Canadian provinces and territories approve institutions that are allowed to accept international students.
-These are referred to as designated learning institutions (DLIs).
-So, if you require a study permit, the acceptance letter must be from a DLI.
+These are referred to as Designated Learning Institutions (DLIs).
+So, if you require a Canadian study permit, the acceptance letter must be from a DLI.
 Your application will be rejected if this is not done.
-The good news is that Canada's top universities are actually all Designated Learning institutions that are authorized to accept foreign students.
+The good news is that Canada's top universities are all DLIs authorized to accept international students.

-As soon as you've decided on the university, you'll have to apply to attend during the next academic year.
+As soon as you've decided on the university, you must apply to attend during the next academic year.
 Make sure you apply a year in advance for university or college.
-Each institution usually has its own requirements, so make sure you gather all the information you need by contacting a university representative.
+Each institution usually has its requirements, so gather all the necessary information by contacting a university representative.
 They'll be able to give you advice on: